Triangle Rising Star Awards

 How do I apply?

-See the Intent to Participate form on the attached page.
-All interested students must complete this form in order to have members of our judging panel attend their school’s performance.
-Finalists will be invited to a closed audition and performance to be determined at a later date.
+All interested students must complete the Intent to Participate Form in order to have members of our judging panel attend their school’s performance.
+Finalists will be invited to a closed audition and performance to be held May 31, 2014 - June 2, 2014.

 How does judging work?

 Students will be judged solely on the role performed in their high school-affiliated musical theater production.
 Two members from a panel of judges will attend the production live and evaluate the performance.
 Then a DVD of highlights from the applicant’s performance will be required for final adjudication.
 The vote of the judges who attended the performance will count for 65% of the total score and the panel viewing the DVD will count for 35% of the total score.
-Students selected to the second round of competition will audition in front of a panel of judges and participate in a final performance on at DPAC.
-Winners will be announced at the final performance.
+Students selected to the second round of competition will then particiate in a closed audition process and participate in a final performance at DPAC.
+Winners will be announced at the final performance on June 2, 2014.

 The video quality of the audition tape, and other variables such as the quality of the set production will not be taken into consideration.
 We realize there are discrepancies between the resources afforded to one school’s program over another, and it is for this reason that we have professional judges that are able to discern talent beyond show and production qualities.
 We pride ourselves on giving every student that applies a fair opportunity to represent their state on the national stage.